haskellfoundation/hs-opt-handbook.github.io/Checklists/Part1.md

       and their corresponding meaning.
 - [ ] If applicable, The section has a reference subsection for further reading and resources.
 - [ ] The book builds with the PR, i.e., CI does not fail on the PR.
+- [ ] The section is free of obvious grammatical and spelling errors.
+- [ ] The section conforms to the style guide.
+- [ ] The section has been read aloud (YES!
+Really do this!)